Review of the Album Iron: The Return of Jari Maenpaa

 How Is the Album Iron?

 Overall, Iron shows a strong return for Ensiferum.
-The band would only get better with the Dragonheads EP and Victory Songs in 2007 which with Petri Lindroos they catapulted themselves into another elite category of metal bands!
+The band would only get better with the Dragonheads mini album and Victory Songs in 2007 which with Petri Lindroos they catapulted themselves into another elite category of metal bands!